bcw222/chromium-website/site/developers/how-tos/run-chromium-with-flags/index.md

 chrome.exe --js-flags="--help"
 ```

-Browse [the V8 wiki](http://code.google.com/p/v8/w/list) for more flags for V8.
+Browse [the V8 docs](https://v8.dev/docs) for more flags for V8.

 ## Android

-Visit '`about:version`' to review the flags that are effective in the app.
+Visit `about:version` to review the flags that are effective in the app.

 If you are running on a rooted device or using a debug build of Chromium, then
 you can set flags like so: